magarittenguyen/magarittenguyen.github.io/_posts/2022-10-30-STT558-fourth-blog-post.md

 After reading these artilces on model and variable selection, I've realized how much I don't know concerning regression models.
 I'm left second guessing myself without concrete direction from a professor.
 Especially when these articles say "We recognize that true models do not exist. … A model will only reflect underlying patterns, and hence should not be confused with reality.".
 I exhibit some, if not most, of the downfalls mentioned in articles aimed at practicing statisticians with less experience.
 But, realizing one’s faults is not necessarily a bad thing.
 Being aware of what you are doing incorrectly can often be just as, or even more, useful than knowing your strengths.

 Statistical models are useful tools applied in many research fields that connect an response/dependent variable to one or several independent variables (IVs) and quantifies the strength of associations between them.
-We also should recognize that no statistical model comes without assumptions.
+We also should recognize that no statistical model comes without any assumptions (they sometimes get violated).
 This sometimes introduces bias no matter how much we try to avoid it.

 Routine work for a practicing statisticain includes the development, estimation, and interpretation of statistical models for observational data geared towards answering research questions in life sciences -- this is most applicable to me as I work in drug development.